Nissan Leaf Vs. Ford Focus ElectricEnlarge Photo

 The Ford Focus Electric is built in Wayne, Michigan, on the same assembly lines as gasoline Focus models.
-Today's Leafs are imported from Japan, but 2013 marks the debut of Nissan Leaf production in Smyrna, Tennessee, powered by U.S.-fabricated lithium-ion cells as well.
-Additionally for 2013, driving range rises to 75 miles.
-U.S.-assembled Leaf models are slated to begin reaching dealerships in March 2013.
+U.S. Leaf models are produced in Smyrna, Tennessee, and powered by U.S.-fabricated lithium-ion cells as well.

 The final distinction between the two is likely to be availability.
 The Focus Electric is expected to remain a very low-volume vehicle; Nissan has high-volume hopes for the Leaf, but it's proven to be a rather slow-seller so far, with less than 10,000 sold in the U.S. even in 2012.

-The Leaf is cheaper, with the new base-level 2013 Nissan Leaf S model starting at $28,800, but the mid-level Leaf SV now carries a price starting at $31,820, and the high-end Leaf SL starts at $34,840.
-The Focus Electric is priced at $39,995, but both Ford and Nissan have been offering $199-a-month lease deals for these models.
+The Leaf is cheaper, with the base-level Nissan Leaf S model starting at $28,980, but the mid-level Leaf SV now carries a price starting at $31,820, and the high-end Leaf SL starts at $35,020.
+The Focus Electric is priced at $35,170, but both Ford and Nissan have been offering $199-a-month lease deals for these models.